The eight honorands in 2023's Encaenia

 How do I get tickets?

-Ceremony: Registration opens at the beginning of May each year and a registration link will be added to this page.
+Ceremony: Registration opens towards the end of April and a registration link will be added to this page.
 Members of Congregation (please see section entitled Congregation Membership below for further details), staff, students, and Academic Visitors can apply for tickets online (will require SSO).
-Convocation members (alumni and retired members of Congregation) can apply for a ticket, from the beginning of May each year, by emailing encaenia@admin.ox.ac.uk (please do not email before this point).
+Convocation members (alumni and retired members of Congregation) can apply for a ticket, towards the end of April, by emailing [email protected] (please do not email before this point).
 Your ticket will be emailed to you a few days before the event.
 Tickets to the ceremony are not available to members of the public.

 Lord Crewe’s Benefaction: Attendance is restricted to the following members of the University: